Note

 leds = [LED(pin) for pin in ledPins]

-4. This function turns off all LEDs and then turns on a number of LEDs based on the input value, effectively creating a bar graph representation.
+5. This function turns on all LEDs first (reset state), then turns off a number of LEDs based on the scaled input value.
+It creates a reverse bar graph effect (more value = fewer LEDs lit).

 def LedBarGraph(value):